-5. Landscape lights shall not be lined up continuously along back of sidewalk, entry walkway, or driveway.
+Landscape lights shall not be lined up continuously along back of sidewalk, entry walkway, or driveway.

-6. Lighting of landscape is permitted as approved by the DRC.
 Landscape lighting must be located in planter areas with no exposed wiring.

 Up light shall be limited to featured architectural elements and accent trees only.

-7. Path lights should be minimized.
+Path lights should be minimized.
 Path lights shall cast the light downward.
 To the extent permitted, pathway lights must be located only along one side of a walkway.

-8. The DRC and the Master Association reserves the right to require that fixtures be disconnected if they cause unreasonable glare or illumination upon property outside the Owner’s Lot.

-9. Area lighting, such as wall wash landscape flood light and strip light, is not permitted in the front yard.
+Area lighting, such as wall wash landscape flood light and strip light, is not permitted in the front yard.

-10. Post lights are not permitted.
+Post lights are not permitted.